- Service & Repair

-New for 2012 The SEL trim level gains rain-sensing windshield wipers and push-button start, while the SEL Premium now includes a blind spot warning system.
+The SEL trim level gains rain-sensing windshield wipers and push-button start, while the SEL Premium now includes a blind spot warning system.

 The Routan shares the same boxy shape as the Town & Country and Grand Caravan, but its face wears Volkswagen's sloping grille and lower air dam.
 The headlights incorporate rounded sections for the outboard bezels.
 Exterior features include:

 The Routan's dashboard carries two distinct layers separated by metallic trim.
 Unlike the Town & Country and Grand Caravan, whose dashboards received substantial upgrades last year, the Routan gained only a redesigned multifunction steering wheel.
 The steering wheel doesn't telescope, however.
 Interior features include:

 Volkswagen says it tuned the Routan's suspension and steering for a sportier, more European ride than the minivan's U.S.-brand counterparts.
 Like both of them, the Routan received a new 3.6-liter V-6 last year.
 It replaced the outgoing 3.8-liter and 4.0-liter V-6, but its power ratings exceed both.
 An Eco dashboard button optimizes shift points for the six-speed automatic transmission for better gas mileage.
 Mechanical features include:

 A driver's knee airbag and side-impact airbags for the front seats joined the Routan's standard side curtain airbags last year.
 Including the required dual front airbags, the Routan has a total of seven standard airbags.
 Safety features include: